globus/globus-compute/docs/endpoints/endpoints.rst

    $ gce stop my_endpoint
    > Endpoint <my_endpoint> is now stopped

-Alternatively, if the PID of the manager endpoint process is handy, then either will work:
+Alternatively, if the PID of the core endpoint process is handy, then either will work:

 .. code-block:: console

-   $ kill -SIGQUIT <manager_pid>    # equivalent to -SIGTERM
+   $ kill -SIGQUIT <core_pid>    # equivalent to -SIGTERM
-   $ kill -SIGTERM <manager_pid>    # equivalent to -SIGQUIT
+   $ kill -SIGTERM <core_pid>    # equivalent to -SIGQUIT

 Basic User Workflow